GCU aims for 4th consecutive win, 12-8 conference record

 SCOUTING WYOMING

-Jane Rumpf recently took home Mountain West Freshman of the Week honors and is second in the conference in blocks (38) and blocks per game (1.36).
+Cowgirls forward Jane Rumpf recently took home Mountain West Freshman of the Week honors and is second in the conference in blocks per game (1.36).

-Malene Pedersen is one of the top scorers in the league, totaling 450 points to rank third in total points.
-Her 16.7 ppg is second, while also ranking fourth in field goal percentage (44.1).
+Malene Pedersen is one of the top scorers in the conference with a 16.7 scoring average that ranks second.
+She also ranks fourth in field goal percentage (44.1%).

-Wyoming averages just over 21 three pointers per game, with Rumpf and Pedersen third and fourth in most attempts in the MW this season.Â
+Wyoming averages just more than 21 3-pointers per game, with Rumpf and Pedersen taking the third and fourth most attempts in the MW this season.Â

-The Cowgirls average 12.6 fouls per game, seventh lowest in the entire nation.Â
+The Cowgirls average 12.6 fouls per game, seventh lowest in the nation.Â

 Wyoming limits offensive rebounds for opposing teams by averaging 26.9 defensive rebounds per game, fourth most in the conference.Â

-The Cowgirls are 1-6 since facing GCU January 31.
+The Cowgirls are 1-6 since facing GCU on Jan.
+31.

 WHAT'S NEXT?Â

-GCU has locked in the No. 6 seed in the Mountain West Championship in Las Vegas.
-Game one will be Saturday, March 7 against the TBD No. 11 seed.
+GCU has locked into the No. 6 seed for the Mountain West Championship in Las Vegas.
+Game 1 will be Saturday, March 7, against the No. 11 seed.